SpikeInterface/spikeinterface/doc/development/development.rst

 How to contribute
 -----------------

-I WANT TO TEST THAT THE DOCUMENTATION IS CALLING THE RIGHT BRANCH!

 There are various ways to contribute to SpikeInterface as a user or developer.
 Some tasks you can help us with include:

 * Developing a new extractor for a different file format.